-How to trade Ethereum in 5 Easy Steps
+How To Trade Ethereum (ETH) In 5 Easy Steps

-This guide on how to Trade Ethereum ETC will break everything down in Layman’s terms so that you do not trade ETH blindly.
-But, if you don’t quite have the time to read it all of the ways through, this is what you need to do to trade Ethereum now.
+This guide on how to Trade Ethereum ETC will break everything down in Layman’s terms so that you do not trade Ethereum blindly.
+But, if you don’t quite have the time to read it all of the way through, this is what you need to do to trade Ethereum now.

-- Step 3: Choose how much Ethereum you want to trade ($25 minimum)
+Step 3: Choose how much you want to trade Ethereum

 As is the case with any asset one chooses to trade - whether that’s stocks, forex, or Ethereum - the overarching objective is to correctly predict whether you believe the price of Ethereum, the digital currency, will rise above or fall below its current value.